 In spite of this, sometimes companies need to hire foreign workers.
 Perhaps it’s to augment their team or to fill in the skills gap.
 Whether you’re an employee planning to work here or an employer wishing to hire an expatriate, you need to know about HR and recruitment in Indonesia.

-What Governs HR and Recruitment?
+What Governs HR and Recruitment in Indonesia?